taraselnik/FS_challenge_front/README.md

+## Pustovyi Taras
+### Front code FS challenge

+#### Questions

+Do you have production experience with Node/Python Django prior to the submission of this code challenge?
+If yes, for how long?
+ `- no, just practice`

+Do you have production experience with React prior to the submission of this code challenge?
+If yes, for how long?
+ `- yes, 3 months`

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).